Elbridge New York

 Since the reconstruction and renovation of the building in the 1960s, spirits have made themselves known in a variety of ways, feeling very comfortable to do so in such a positive, fun place, so enjoyed by the living.
 The living who are actively involved with this building are believers that this structure is very spirit-filled indeed.

-One group that has been approved and has investigated is the Orange County New York Paranormal Investigators, led by founders Dan and Emily Pacella.
+One group that has been approved and has investigated in this fascinating location is the Orange County New York Paranormal Investigators ( OCNYPl), led by founders Dan and Emily Pacella.

 With their irresistible ways, Dan and Emily and team have caught hard evidence and have had personal experiences with the Wayside Irish Pub’s spirits.

-In a phone interview, Dan shared what his team experienced and caught on their equipment.
-They have found that the spirits were intelligent, friendly and playful.
+In a phone interview, leader Dan of OCNYPl shared what they experienced and caught on their equipment.
+He and his team found that the spirits were intelligent, friendly and playful.

 When they arrived on the third floor, they tried to contact Sara, but the spirit of the soldier showed up on three different pieces of equipment.
-He told them he was part of the U.S. Military through Phasma box, and his name was Robert through Ovulus and camera outside the door.
+He told them that he was part of the U.S. Military through a Phasma box, and that his name was Robert through an Ovulus and camera outside the door.

-In the second floor reception area, they heard a disembodied voice that sounded regal, which could’ve been the good Squire Munroe himself, who may have been British or from an upper class family.
+In the second-floor reception area, they heard a disembodied voice that sounded regal which could’ve been the good Squire himself, who may have been British or from an upper- class family.

 STILL HAUNTED?